Non-Classical Kernels in Continuous Variable Systems

 In Fig.(1) (upper row) we have plotted the kernel function for squeezed (we set $x_{2}=x'_{2}=0$ in Eq.(\ref{witnesssq})) and single-photon state, respectively, for different value of loss.
-As can be seen, the effect of loss for the squeezed state is to broaden the width of the kernel function and to shift the minimum of the $\mathcal{W}$ to right; see also (\ref{witnesssq}).
-From Fig. (1), the same trend can be seen for a single-photon state with the difference that the minimum of $\mathcal{W}$ is now shifted to left.
+As can be seen, the effect of loss for the squeezed state is to broaden the width of the kernel function and to shift the minimum of the $\mathcal{W}$ to the right; see also Eq.(\ref{witnesssq}).
+From Fig. (1), one can see the same trend for the single-photon state with the difference that the minimum of $\mathcal{W}$ shifts to the left.
 In Fig.(1) (lower row), the $\mathcal{W}(x,x')$ is shown for the squeezed state (lower left) and single-photon state (lower right).
-From Fig.(1), it is also clear that the kernel's nonclassicality will survive for the loss as high as $80\%$ for the squeezed state and $50\%$ for the single-photon state.